Neglected tropical diseases: Open source collaboration initiatives

 Several companies and scientific organizations are participating in open-source initiatives to share drug data and patent information over the web, and facilitate virtual collaboration on NTD research.

 One rich area to explore is the wealth of genomic data resulting from the sequencing of parasite genomes.
 These data offer opportunities for the exploration of new therapeutic products using computational and open-source collaboration methods for drug discovery.
 The Tropical Disease Initiative, for example, has used large amounts of computing power to generate the protein structures for ten parasite genomes.
 An open-source drug bank was matched algorithmically to determine compounds with protein interaction activity, and two candidates were identified.
 In general, such methods may hold important opportunities for off-label use of existing approved drugs.

 History

 In 1977, Kenneth S. Warren, an American researcher, invented the concept of what is now "neglected tropical diseases".

+In 2005 Lorenzo Savioli, a senior United Nations civil servant, was appointed director of the "Department of Control of Neglected Tropical Diseases".

+The World Health Organization definition of neglected tropical disease has been criticised to be restrictive and described as a form of epistemic injustice.